-Multiplier Effect is an economics term for an increase in overall economic activity that is greater than the initial increase in spending that caused it.
+The Multiplier Effect is an economics term for an increase in overall economic activity that is a consequence of an initial increase in spending.
 For example, if the government builds a new bridge in a small town, the increased incomes of those who work on the bridge will boost their spending at local stores, and the owners of those stores will then also see an increase in income as a result.

 A nominal dollar amount is one that is not adjusted for inflation; it is the cost or value of something expressed as its price in the year it was purchased.
 For example, if in 1989 you paid $5 for a movie ticket, then the ticket's nominal price is $5.
 Also see real.

 Obligations are binding financial agreements entered into by the federal government.
 Examples of obligations include contracts and the hiring of federal workers.
 Obligations are part of the process of federal spending.
 The federal budget creates budget authority to spend money for certain programs; then those programs enter into obligations to spend that money; and finally the Treasury spends the money, which is known as outlays.